-The purpose of a Young Women class is to help young women work together to accomplish the work of salvation and exaltation.
+The purpose of a Young Women class is to help young women work together to participate in God’s work of salvation and exaltation.
 In their classes, young women serve others, fulfill covenant responsibilities, build unity, and learn and live doctrine.

 The Young Women theme can help each young woman understand her divine identity and become converted to Jesus Christ.
 Young women and their leaders repeat the theme at the beginning of Sunday meetings and at other Young Women gatherings.
 The theme reads as follows: